Wartime Labour Relations Regulations: Legacy

-The order is widely characterised as being the fundamental template for the Canadian labour legislative ecosystem.
+It was widely characterised as being the fundamental template for the Canadian labour legislative ecosystem.
 Union density increased dramatically following the end of World War II.

 The order has been characterised as being insufficiently focused on uplifting labour rights of women and that the approach of the order focusing on individual workplaces eventually leading to the tendency of Canadian governments to be able to roll back public-sector labour protections.
 Further criticism has been levied on the understanding that with this heavily legally protected position, unions became extremely bureaucratic and less radical.
-This was reinforced by the fact that the order laid the groundwork for replication of the provisions that banned Wildcat and sympathy strikes, meaning unionized workers had to follow an orderly fashion to engage in striking with no striking during periods of collective bargaining.
+This was reinforced by the fact that the order laid the groundwork for replication of the provisions that banned wildcat and sympathy strikes, meaning unionized workers had to follow an orderly fashion to engage in striking with no striking during periods of collective bargaining.